Ryan Donnelly (Canadian football)

-Ryan Donnelly (born December 13, 1978) is a former Canadian football guard for the Hamilton Tiger-Cats and Winnipeg Blue Bombers of the Canadian Football League.
-He was drafted by the Tiger-Cats in the fourth round of the 2001 CFL Draft.
+Ryan Donnelly (born December 13, 1978) is a Canadian former professional football guard for the Hamilton Tiger-Cats and Winnipeg Blue Bombers of the Canadian Football League.
+He was drafted by the Tiger-Cats in the fourth round of the 2001 CFL draft.
 He played in preseason games for the Tiger-Cats in 2001 and then returned to McMaster for his final season of CIS football.
 He then returned to the Tiger-Cats in 2002.